mdfriday/hugo-book/README.md

   # /static/logo.png then the path would be 'logo.png'
   BookLogo = 'logo.png'

-  # (Optional, default docs) Specify section of content to render as menu
+  # (Optional, default book) Specify section of content to render as menu
   # You can also set value to "*" to render all sections to menu
-  BookSection = 'docs'
+  BookSection = 'book'

   # Set source repository location.
   # Used for 'Last Modified' and 'Edit this page' links.